feathersjs/feathers/packages/authentication-local/README.md

   verify(req, username, password, done) {
     // do your custom stuff.
 You can call internal Verifier methods
     // and reference this.app and this.options.
-This method must be implemented. done(null, user);
+This method must be implemented.

+    // the 'user' variable can be any truthy value done(null, user);
   }
 }